-Study Method: The study was started after obtaining Institutional review board and Ethics committee approval (IEC number- 110/22) Before beginning the study, the Phase II MBBS students were oriented to the study method.
+Study Method: The study was started after obtaining IRB and Ethics committee approval.
+Before beginning the study, the Phase II MBBS students were oriented to the study method.
 70 voluntary participants were selected and were divided into 2 groups, Group A and B. An informed consent was obtained from the students.
-The confidentiality of the study participants were maintained..
+The confidentiality of the study participants were maintained.

 4 hematology exercises including blood grouping, Hemoglobin estimation, Peripheral smear staining and Peripheral smear preparation were demonstrated in 4 separate practical sessions.

-All these 4 hematology exercises were taught to Group A using the conventional direct demonstration and the B group were taught using a video assisted demonstration of the exercise where the teacher shows a video demonstration on how to do the particular exercise with a brief description of the steps of the exercise.
+All these 4 hematology exercises were taught to Group A using the conventional direct demonstration and the B group were taught using only a video assisted demonstration of the exercise where the teacher shows a video demonstration on how to do the particular exercise with a brief description.